 computing knowledge.
 I had zero knowledge of what computer science was

 before coming to Mount Allison and I do not regret my decision of

 incorporating it in my studies in the slightest.”

 “Expect a challenge, and be prepared to have your mind stretched in new and exciting ways.”

 Honours mathematics and computer science (’14)

-Mount Allison students have a strong record of participation in the annual International Collegiate Programming Contest (ICPC), which for universities in Atlantic Canada is a three-level competition.
-The first level is paired with the Science Atlantic Mathematics, Statistics and Computer Science Conference.
-The second level is the Northeast North America (NENA) Regional.
-The third level is the World Finals.
+Mount Allison students have a strong record of participation in the annual International Collegiate Programming Contest (ICPC), which for universities in Atlantic Canada is a three-level competition: the Northeast North American (NENA) Regional contest, the North America Championship (NAC), and the World Finals.

 Each summer, faculty in the Department of Mathematics and Computer Science offer research opportunities for undergraduate students.
 The students acquire valuable research experience while interacting with professors and other undergraduate students.